 Using advanced addressable geofencing techniques and OTT advertising, Moblyft was able to drive engagement from a specialized local audience.
-In just these short three months, phone calls increased by over 40% while the cost per video ad dropped by 15%.
+In just three short months, phone calls increased by over 40% while the cost per video ad dropped by 15%.

 Need help with addressable geofencing for your business?

 Addressable geofencing is arguably the most advanced geographically targeting tactic for digital advertisers today.

 Despite the complexity of addressable geofencing, if you’re not using it in your marketing strategy, you’re missing out big time.
 There’s no debate that targeting specific addresses that fall under your ideal demographic will take your OTT/CTV marketing campaigns to the next level.